Darkcaptain007/Grid-Flipkart/README.md

 # 2. Populate MongoDB with category & search term data
 (cd server && node importCategories.js)
-(cd server && node importSearchTerms.js)

-# 3. Populate ChromaDB (Vector DB) for the SRP
-# Ensure you are in the SRP virtual environment first!
-(cd SRP && source venv/bin/activate && python scripts/bulk_indexer.py)
 ```
-After indexing, **restart the Node.js server (Terminal 1)** for it to create the Elasticsearch indices with the new data.
+After doing this, **restart the Node.js server (Terminal 1)** for it to create the Elasticsearch indices with the new data.

 **You are all set!** Open `http://localhost:3000` and experience the search.